 To remove wine stains from upholstery or carpet, head to #4.

 3. GREASY FOOD

-What's a good party without wings, burgers, nachos or even a corned beef?
-With all the activity there's a good chance one of these mess-bomb items will make contact with an article of clothing, leaving you scrambling for a stain remedy for grease, ketchup, sauce and who knows what else!
+What's St. Patrick’s Day without wings, burgers, nachos, or even a corned beef?
+With all the cooking and greasy food, there's a good chance one of these mess-bomb items will make contact with an article of clothing, leaving you scrambling for a stain remedy for grease, ketchup, sauce and who knows what else!